-This beer bread was actually fallout from an attempt to make beer mustard.
-I’m still not sure whether I like my mustard (the family does!), but I love the bread.
-It’s made with Founder’s Porter, which is a dark rich beer with notes of coffee and chocolate that go nicely with the wheat.
+Pecan Beer Bread was actually fallout from an attempt to make beer mustard.
+I'm still not sure whether I like the mustard (the family does), but I love the bread.
+It's made with Founder's Porter, a dark rich beer with notes of coffee and chocolate that go nicely with the wheat and pecans.

 You can definitely taste the beer in the bread, but the non-beer drinker in our family said she liked it even with the prominent porter flavor.
-As for the texture, it’s a little denser than most yeast breads, but much lighter than the non-yeast quick type beer bread made in a loaf pan.
-This one is very much like the beer bread served at Salt Grass Steak House, but with a totally different flavor.
+As for the texture, it's a little denser than most yeast breads, but much lighter than the non-yeast quick type beer bread made in a loaf pan.
+In my opinion, this is very much like the beer bread served at Salt Grass Steak House.
+I'm definitely planning on making it again.

 - 1 teaspoon active dry yeast

 - 2 tablespoons oil

 - 2 tablespoons honey

 - 1 cup bread flour plus more as needed up to 3 T.

 - ½ teaspoon salt